Jake Grewal

 Lead Supporters: Thomas Dane Gallery and Alison Deighton

-Exhibition Patrons: The Lee and Juliet Folger Fund and Joshua Silver
+Exhibition Patrons: The Lee and Juliet Folger Fund, Joshua Silver and Russell Tovey

 Exhibition Circle: Samuel Lewis, Gianluca Longo, Giacomo Negro and Sandesh Sivakumaran.
 With kind assistance from Simon Oldfield